radebe49/Lockdrop/WALLET_SETUP_GUIDE.md

 1. Open FutureProof app
 2. Click "Connect Wallet"
-3. Select your wallet (MetaMask or Talisman)
+3. Select your wallet (Talisman recommended, MetaMask supported)
 4. Approve connection
 5. You should see:
    - ✅ Wallet connected